sroettger/35c3ctf_chals/kubernetes/README.md

 1. Run `nc $theip 1` - this connects you to the challenge.
 1. Edit `pow.yaml` and change the 0 to 1, then run `./update.sh challenge-skeleton` - this enables the proof of work.
 1. Run `nc $theip 1` - this connects you to the challenge with a proof of work in front.
+1. Run `./kill_challenge.sh challenge-skeleton` - this kills the challenge.
+1. Run `nc $theip 1` - this will not work anymore.

+# Errors
+ - If you forget to update the kubernetes version in `cluster_vars`, you get an error saying that it's not supported.
+ - If you forget to update the project name in `challenge-skeleton/challenge.yaml`, you get an error referencing `espr-k8s`
+ - If you can't connect to port 1 of the IP address, that's probably because the challenge didnt deploy.

+# Debugging
+ - Go to https://console.cloud.google.com/kubernetes/list and click on services.
+ - Look for the challenge, and click on it to reach the kubernetes service page for the challenge.

+## Debugging deployment
+ - From the kubernetes service page for the challenge.
+ - Under overview, look for the "Stackdriver logs" row and click on the link.

+## Debugging challenge
+ - From the kubernetes service page for the challenge.
+ - Under overview, look for "Service Pods", click on one of them.
+ - On the top right corner there's a "KUBECTL" button, click on it, and then on "Exec" and then on the task name.
+ - On the Cloud Shell, modify the end of command from `-- ls` to `-it -- /bin/bash` and run `cd home/user`.